 - Timing is important.
 Offer the pacifier after a meal or at bedtime, so that the suckling of the pacifier doesn’t replace a meal.

 - Don’t give up.
-If baby doesn’t take the pacifier on the first try, that’s okay.
+If the baby doesn’t take the pacifier on the first try, that’s okay.
 Don’t force it.
 You can try again later.

 If you haven’t already picked up a pacifier to try then I highly recommend picking up a pacifier with an orthodontic shape made from natural materials to help prevent any future issues!

-Why can’t baby keep the pacifier in her mouth?
+Why can’t baby keep pacifier in mouth

-Of course, your baby may need a little help learning how to keep the pacifier in and you will likely be replacing it for them for quite a while until they develop the motor skills to put it in their mouth themselves, but there may also be underlying issues with the shape of the pacifier or your baby may have a lip or tongue tie.
+You’ll likely be replacing it for them for quite a while until they develop the motor skills to put it in their mouth themselves, but there may also be underlying issues with the shape of the pacifier or your baby may have a lip or tongue tie.

-If the pacifier doesn’t fit in your baby’s mouth, you may need to try a different one.
-Pacifiers are sold in various shapes and sizes.
-And, all babies are different.
 Some babies’ mouths are very small, while others are quite large.
-If baby can’t seem to keep the pacifier in her mouth, it could just be a bad fit.
-It’s best to try a variety of pacifiers to see which one works best for baby.
+If the baby can’t seem to keep the pacifier in her mouth, it could just be a bad fit.
+It’s best to try a variety of pacifiers to see which one works best for the baby.

 Sometimes baby just won’t keep the pacifier in her mouth, ranging from the way it feels to just not being in the mood.